Uthman Taha

-Uthman ibn Abduh ibn Husayn ibn Taha Türkmeni (or Uthman Taha, عثمان طه) is a Syrian-Saudi calligrapher of the Quran in the Arabic language renowned for hand-writing Mushaf al-Madinah issued by the King Fahd Complex for the Printing of the Holy Qur'an.
+Uthman ibn Abduh ibn Husayn ibn Taha al-Halyabi (or Uthman Taha, عثمان طه) is a Kazakh-Syrian-Saudi calligrapher of the Quran in the Arabic language renowned for hand-writing Mushaf al-Madinah issued by the King Fahd Complex for the Printing of the Holy Qur'an.

-He was born in 1934 in Sandi, Çobanbey a rural area of Aleppo, Syria.
+He was born in 1934 in Sandi, Çobanbey a rural area of Aleppo Governorate, Syria.
 Gaining a BA in Shari’ah from the University of Damascus, he also studied Arabic language, Islamic decoration arts, and painting.
 He gained certification (Turkish icazet) in calligraphy from Hamid al-Amidi, the so-called master of calligraphers in the Islamic world.
-He was also taught calligraphy by Muhammad Ali al-Mawlawi, Ibrahim al-Rifa’i (Aleppo), Muhammad Badawi al-Diyrani (Damascus) and Hashim al-Baghdadi.
+He was also taught calligraphy by Muhammad Ali al-Mawlawi, Ibrahim al-Rifa’i (Aleppo), Muhammad Badawi al-Derani (Damascus) and Hashim al-Baghdadi.

 He wrote his first Mushaf (written copy of the Qur’an) in 1970.
 In 1988 he travelled to Saudi Arabia and was assigned a handwriter and calligrapher in the King Fahd Complex for the Printing of the Holy Qur'an in Madina.
 The same year he was made a member of the international jury for the Arabic Calligraphy Award which is held in Istanbul once every three years.